-Multi-sow tomato seeds in clusters of 6 or so seeds in the cells of a seed tray in an EcoPropagator.
+Multi-sow tomato seeds in 3 clusters of 3 seeds or more in the cells of a seed tray in an EcoPropagator.

-Sow enough to produce 8 individual Tommy Toe seedlings and 4 individual Grosse Lisse seedlings, and as soon as they go into 4th leaf transplant them all into individual cells in the seed tray.
-When big enough plant them out in the prepared bed using a large dibber.
+Sow enough to produce 6 individual Tommy Toe seedlings and 3 individual Grosse Lisse seedlings arranged in 3 rows, and as soon as they open up their first set of leaves transplant them all into individual cells in a seed tray.

 Provide vertical support